Parameter estimation and uncertainty quantification using information geometry: Introduction

 For Bayesian inference methods, uncertainty can be quantified based on features such as the coefficient of variation and probability intervals of the posterior distribution \cite{Vo2015}.
+There are a variety of approaches for uncertainty quantification for frequentist inference methods.
 In profile likelihood, a parameter of interest is varied over a fixed set of values, while re-estimating the other parameters; providing insight into identifiability and uncertainty \cite{Browning2021a}.
 In asymptotic analysis, confidence regions can be constructed based on local information via a Taylor expansion of the Fisher information about the maximum likelihood estimate (MLE) \cite{Frolich2014,Lill2019}.
 In bootstrapping, data is repeatedly sampled and parameter estimates are computed from the samples; these estimates are used to construct confidence intervals \cite{Mitra2019}.